+Coursework Format Due date

+& marks

-Coursework Format Due date & marks Analysis of Institutional Distance and Recommendation on Internationalization Strategy You will investigate the "institutional distance" between two different countries of your choosing and make an informed recommendation for the internationalization strategy of a fictitious firm.
+Analysis of Institutional Distance and Recommendation on Internationalization Strategy You will investigate the "institutional distance" between two different countries of your choosing and make an informed recommendation for the internationalization strategy of a fictitious firm.
 The aim of the assignment is to provide you with the opportunity to directly apply the concepts learned during the course to an empirical setting and encourage you to critically reflect on the different manners in which firms can cross borders.
 Detailed guidelines are provided below.
-Learning objective: Individual Report Anonymously marked DEADLINE: Thursday 27 4:00PM HAND-IN LO Moodle MARKS: [60/60] Apply the institution-based view to analyze institutional distance; Learn how to critically evaluate and make use of available data sources to understand institutional distance; Apply theory on international entry strategy to an empirical setting; Appreciate the complex strategic choices that are involved with international expansion.
+Learning objective: Apply the institution-based view to analyze institutional distance; Learn how to critically evaluate and make use of available data sources to understand institutional distance; Apply theory on international entry strategy to an empirical setting; Appreciate the complex strategic choices that are involved with international expansion.
+Individual Report Anonymously marked DEADLINE: Tuesday 23 / 4:00PM HAND-IN LC Moodle MARKS: [60/60]

+international expansion.